 Remember to include critical information

-It’s all good and well talking about your service and how you can help but you have to also include some critical information about yourself as well as other details.
+It’s all good and well talking about your service and how you can help, but you must also include some critical information about yourself and other details.

 So don’t forget the following: